fmanen/OpenCSMap/README.md

 3) Django

 Now that Elasticsearch is ready we can run our Django project.
-For doing this you need to go to the folder that contains OpenCSMap>manager.py file.
+For doing this you need to go to backend>OpenCSMap.
 In the terminal, run:

 `python manage.py migrate`